-|1943 and later||8 percent|
+|1943 and later||8%|

 What a Difference the Years Make

-|1943 or after||8 percent||2/3 of 1 percent|
+|1943 or after||8%||2/3 of 1%|

 Individuals born on January 1 should use the prior year's rate.

 Don't Delay Medicare

-You can apply as early as three months before your 65th birthday, which is a good idea because it makes your Medicare effective the month you turn 65.
-Otherwise, you have until three months after the end of your 65th year to sign up and it should become effective July 1 of the year you enroll.
+You can apply as early as three months before your 65th birthday, which can be a good idea because it makes your Medicare effective the month you turn 65.
+Otherwise, you have until three months after the end of your 65th year to sign up, and Medicare should become effective July 1 in the year you enroll.

 Those who miss signing up in time will end up paying higher premiums.
 The monthly premium increases by 10% for every year you're eligible but don't sign up for Medicare Part B.